 - FS.setUserVars – supports the passing of any field value pairs into the system, making that data available for indexing and search.

-Get the full details on identifying users with FS.identify, recording data with FS.setUserVars, and passing in custom events with FS.event in our Developer section.
+Get the full details on identifying users with FS.identify, capturing data with FS.setUserVars, and passing in events with FS.event in our Developer section.

 Already passing over custom data?
 Learn more about how to search on custom user data.